canonical/charm-relation-interfaces/interfaces/certificate_transfer/v1/README.md

 ### Provider

-- Is expected to provide a list of public certificates and/or CA certificates, with the version of interface.
+- Is expected to provide a list of public certificates and/or CA certificates
+- Is expected to provide the used version of the interface.

 ### Requirer